 Zweig came to realize that unless he allowed a mistake into the magazine, no one outside of Vogue would give his contribution a passing thought, despite the hours he’d spend on a story rescuing writers from errors and misspellings.
 “You never read a magazine article and say, ‘Man, that was fact-checked beautifully,’ ” he says on the phone from New York.
 “I realized that the better I did my job, the more I disappeared, yet oddly, I felt really satisfied and rewarded at the end of the day.”
 He came to realize he was at odds with the current zeitgeist, where even the most mundane act, thought or meal is celebrated, usually with self-serving emails, or selfies and posts on Facebook and Twitter.

 He wondered what other highly skilled jobs “shared this sort of inverse relationship between work and recognition,” and what kind of people find their motivation in the work itself while preferring to shun the limelight.
-The result, published this week, is his book, Invisibles: The Power of Anonymous Work in an Age of Relentless Self-Promotion.
+The result is his book, Invisibles: The Power of Anonymous Work in an Age of Relentless Self-Promotion.
 It’s an exploration of important people you’ve never heard of doing crucial jobs that pass unnoticed in daily life—unless something goes wrong.

 He found at least three shared traits and other striking commonalities among a wildly disparate group of high-achieving invisibles, people such as: Pete “Plank” Clements, the lead guitar technician for the rock group Radiohead; Peter Stumpf, the piano tuner for the Pittsburgh Symphony Orchestra; Dennis Poon, the structural engineer involved in three of the five tallest buildings in the world under construction today; and Jim Harding, a “wayfinder” whose job it is to design the directional signage and environment for complex spaces such as airports or hospitals.